KirkAlton-Class7/tawny-port-serverless-infra/HTTPS/docs/tawny-port-https-runbook.md

 - API Gateway accepts the bearer token.
 - The Cellar Lambda returns a successful response.
 - CloudWatch logs show the Cellar Lambda invocation.
+- The `name=AuthTester` query string appears in the Cellar Lambda event.

 Test the protected route without a token: